elvinhung/spend_it/README.md

 ## Description

 This mobile app is built in Flutter using the Dart language, so it is compatible with both Andriod and iOS devices.
+The user has the ability to view their monthly payments in a graph form or a list view.
+They have the ability to edit or delete previous payments and add new ones as well.
+They can view their payment history for previous months.
 I used SQLite to store my "payment" data in this app.

 ## Images